piepdx/pie-cookbook/drafts/working-draft.md

 ![PIE's infamous countdown clock](/source/images/pie-countdown-clock.jpg)

-From the PIE starts until Demo Day begins is about 130,000 minutes.
+From the time the first day of PIE starts until we bring the house lights down and Demo Day begins is about 130,000 minutes.
 And each one is critical.

-But over that length of time, it's incredibly hard to keep a sustained sprint going.
+But no matter how motivated the founder, no matter how real the opportunity, no matter how passionate the team, it's a challenge to keep the momentum going.
+It's nearly impossible, over that length of time, to keep a sustained sprint going.
 It's like running toward a goal somewhere off in the distance.
 Like trying to realize a strategy without any tactics.

-So even the three months has to be broken down into smaller chunks.
+So even those three seemingly short months have to be broken down into smaller chunks.
 To manage the cadence of the class.
 To manage the stress.
+To ensure — and endure — momentum.
 And perhaps, most importantly, to give the startups a sense of progress over the course of the class.

 By class three (Coconut Creme) we had learned to break the class into three marathons, each about a month a piece.
 A series of stages and gates that culminated in the performance at Demo Day.